 - Filament test.
 Your doctor will brush a soft nylon fiber (monofilament) over areas of your skin to test your sensitivity to touch.

-- Quantitative sensory testing.
+- Sensory testing.
 This noninvasive test is used to tell how your nerves respond to vibration and changes in temperature.

-- Nerve conduction studies.
+- Nerve conduction testing.
 This test measures how quickly the nerves in your arms and legs conduct electrical signals.
 It's often used to diagnose carpal tunnel syndrome.

-- Electromyography (EMG).
-Often performed along with nerve conduction studies, EMG measures the electrical discharges produced in your muscles.
+- Muscle response testing.
+Called electromyography, this test is often done with nerve conduction studies.
+It measures electrical discharges produced in your muscles.

 - Autonomic testing.
-If you have symptoms of autonomic neuropathy, special tests may be done to determine how your blood pressure changes while you are in different positions, and whether you sweat normally.
+Special tests may be done to determine how your blood pressure changes while you are in different positions, and whether you sweat normally.